 And don’t worry; you don’t need to follow this schedule “verbatim.”

-While it is important to be aware of (and work with) your body’s natural tempo, it is also a good idea to be realistic and only take on what you know you can process/handle — take baby steps, be gentle with yourself.
+While it is important to be aware of (and work with) your body’s natural tempo, it is also a good idea to be realistic and only take on what you know you can process/handle — take baby steps, be

 What can you start doing today that is going to create lasting and sustainable change?